nitrictech/docs/docs/guides/profiles.md

 Once it starts, the application will receive requests via the API port.
 You can use cURL, Postman or any other HTTP client to test the API.

-You can use ctrl-C to end the application.
+Pressing 'Ctrl-C' will end the application.

-## Try out the following commands
+## Test your API

+Update all {} values and change the URL to your deployed URL if you're testing on the cloud.

 ### Create Profile